Driving positive socio-economic development

 We ensure that a transparent and legal land allocation process is in place to prevent any land-related conflicts.
 We strictly adhere to national laws and regulations in the locations in which we operate.
-Prior to any new development and expansion that may affect surrounding local communities and the environment, Apical engages with accredited consultants and government departments to carry out Social and Environment Impact Assessments (SEIA) or AMDAL (Analisis Mengenai Dampak Lingkungan).
+Prior to any new development and expansion that may affect surrounding local communities and the environment, Apical engages with accredited consultants and government departments to carry out environmental impact analysis AMDAL (Analisis Mengenai Dampak Lingkungan).
 This is applicable in Indonesia and aims to evaluate the potential impact of any land-based development.
 At this stage, any adverse feedback from communities and negative feedback to the environment is evaluated and assessed.

 Our refineries operate on designate industrial zones authorised by the local government.
 In 2017, there were no incidents involving the rights of the indigenous people at our sites.
 There have been no incidents related to our suppliers and in case of such incidents; Apical will work closely with suppliers to ensure corrective measures are taken immediately.

 Apical is committed to respect and recognize the rights of indigenous and local communities to the utilization of lands to which they hold legal, communal or customary, and to ensure a transparent and legal land allocation process.
 This is in accordance with our commitment to UN Declaration on the Rights of Indigenous Peoples (2007) (UNDRIP), ILO Convention 169 and RSPO P&C 4.4-4.8 and as part of Apical’s Sustainability Policy.
 This applies to all our suppliers.